RostyslavUA/fdTrainGNN/README.md

 # Fully Distributed Online Training of Graph Neural Networks in Networked Systems

-The experiments described in the paper "Fully Distributed Online Training of Graph Neural Networks in Networked Systems" are linked to this repository.
+The experiments described in the paper "Fully Distributed Online Training of Graph Neural Networks in Networked Systems" are located in this repository.
 Please, click on each directory to learn more.

 ## Feedback
 For questions and comments, feel free to contact [Rostyslav Olshevskyi](mailto:ro22@rice.edu).